(Paul Fitzpatrick)

-I remember seeing a picture of the Liverpool footballer Steve Heighway in a football magazine wearing a nifty ensemble, cutting the page out and asking my parents if they could get it for me.
-They took this on board, quite pleased for once that I was taking an interest in clothes but of course came back with something quite different.
-This was 1970 and understated clothes like Steve’s were not de riguer of the day.
+Circa 1970 I remember seeing a picture of the Liverpool footballer Steve Heighway in a football magazine sporting what I thought was a nifty ensemble consisting of a Simon type casual top and a pair of blue cords.
+I cut the page out and asked my parents if they could get me something similar.
+They took this on board, quite pleased for once that I was taking an interest in my attire but came back with something very different.
+A bright orange shirt resplendent with matching tie and a pair of purple crimplene trousers.

 I learnt a valuable lesson at an early age, do your own shopping!

-1970 was a seminal year, the transition from primary to secondary school, the start of going to youth clubs and school discos and parties with girls in attendance, so how you looked, suddenly became ‘a thing’.
+1970 was a seminal year, a transition from primary to secondary school, the start of going to youth clubs and school discos and gatherings with girls in attendance.

 In 1970 everything was BIG.
-The collars on shirts, the lapels on jackets, the width of trouser hems and especially the width of ties, the amount of fabric used in that period must have been colossal.
+The collars on shirts, the lapels on jackets, the width of trouser hems and especially tie widths, the amount of fabric used in that period must have been colossal.

 Also, the colours were mental; the gaudier the better, bright oranges, vibrant purples, lavish lilacs, shitty browns, nothing was off limits.

-Great looks if you’re a pimp working your ‘ladies’ on Times Square but not so cool for a 12-year-old on the mean streets of Bearsden.
+Great looks if you’re a pimp working your ‘ladies’ on Times Square but not so cool for a 12-year-old on the leafy suburbs of Glasgow.

-I had a big mop of curly hair when I was younger, in later years everyone thought it was a perm which was annoying, particularly c.1978 when everyone did have a perm (and a moustache) so I look back now and wonder if my parents had been influenced by watching too many Blaxploitation films when they were choosing my clothes.
+I had a big mop of curly hair when I was younger, in later years everyone thought it was a perm which was annoying, particularly c.1978 when everyone did have a perm so I’m wondering if my parents had been watching too many Blaxploitation films when they were choosing my clothes.

-First came the skinhead look which consisted of Doc Martens (or Monkey Boots), Oxford shirt or Fred Perry polos.
-Wrangler jeans and a denim jacket or a Harrington Jacket.
-We cut our hair short, but not that short and we never got into Ska or Reggae or any trouble come to think of it.
+First came the skinhead look which consisted of Doc Martens (or Monkey Boots), Oxford shirts or Fred Perry polos.
+Wrangler jeans, braces and a denim or a Harrington Jacket.
+We cut our hair short, but not that short and we never got into Ska or Reggae, or any trouble come to think of it.
 We were the politest, softest skinheads you could meet, a complete discredit to the culture.

-Next came our suede-head period, which was a favourite of mine and partly inspired by going to see the film A Clockwork Orange.
-The component parts consisted of Levis Sta-prest trousers, Ben Sherman gingham check shirts, Bass Weejun loafers (penny loafers) and a Crombie coat, with a full-length umbrella as an accessory.
+Next came our suedehead period, which was a favourite of mine and partly inspired by going to see the film A Clockwork Orange.
+The component parts consisted of Levis Sta-prest trousers, Ben Sherman gingham check shirts, Bass Weejun shoes (penny loafers) and Crombie coats, with a full-length umbrella as an accessory.

 This was a smarter look altogether and our parents seemed to be both pleased and befuddled, as we left the house in our formal attire, brandishing umbrellas on a perfectly sunny day.

-However, there were a couple of really interesting Glasgow trends that followed, based on the principals of made to measure customisation, and the sheer gallus nature of the local punters.
+There were a couple of other really interesting Glasgow trends that followed, based on tailoring and the made-to-measure culture.

-Arthur Blacks Shirts and Slacks was an establishment in St Enoch Square where handmade clothes were produced to your own specification.
-They specialised in western yoke shirts and at Arthur’s you could choose your own colour combinations as well as how many buttons, pleats, zips, epaulettes and pockets you wanted.
+Arthur Black Shirts and Slacks was a tailoring establishment in Glasgow’s St Enoch Square where handmade clothes were produced to your own specification.
+The big trend at the time was western yoke shirts and at Arthur’s you could choose your own colour combinations as well as how many buttons, pleats, zips, epaulettes and pockets you wanted, plus you could personalise further with embroidered names or initials.

 As you can imagine there were some weird and wonderful designs and it also reflected the wearers personality from plain and sensible to wacky and weird.
 Unfortunately, there are not a lot of images in circulation but there’s a couple below to give you an idea, although they’re from the wacky category.

 Following on from this, a wonderful shop called Argyle House in Buchanan St, offered a similar service specialising in knitwear.
-My pride and joy back then being a wool turquoise, full zip cardigan with a Royal Stewart tartan yoke and my initials PF embroidered on it, I wore it to school one day and a teacher pulled me up and said there were two O’s missing – quite funny for a teacher…
+My pride and joy back then was a wool turquoise full zip cardigan with a Royal Stewart tartan yoke and my initials (PF) embroidered on it, I wore it to school one day and a teacher pulled me up and said there were two O’s missing – quite funny for a teacher…

 Of course, these artisan classics didn’t come cheap, and Mums & Nans from Clydebank to Rutherglen were busy trying to work out how to knit their own versions with varying degrees of success.